-The antivirus information is presented on the Device Summary page under the Status section in the current UI and in the Software card in the New UI.
-The data is also used in monitoring, filters and columns, on the Site Summary page and in reports in the current UI, and in a widget in the New UI.
+The antivirus information is presented on the Device Summary page under the Status section in the legacy UI and in the Summary and System cards in the New UI.
+The data is also used in monitoring, filters and columns, on the Site Summary page and in reports in the legacy UI and New UI, and in a widget in the New UI.

 The protection level is based on whether the antivirus product is detected, running, and/or up to date.
 The order of protection level (from highest to lowest) is defined in the following way:

 |Running and not up to date|